-Lydia Ellicott Morris was married to another member of the Quaker colonial aristocracy, George Spencer Morris; both of them were active members of many organizations, including the Philadelphia Savings Fund Society, Friends Hospital, and several of the clubs on Camac Street.
+Lydia Ellicott Morris was married to another member of the Quaker colonial aristocracy, George Spencer Morris.
+Both of them were active members of many organizations, including the Philadelphia Savings Fund Society, Friends Hospital, and several of the clubs on Camac Street.
 Their home for many years was located at 225 South Eighth Street.
 George Morris was a senior partner of Morris and Erskine, Architects.
 One day, Lydia was riding on a trolley car.

 On the trolley, she overheard two young actresses fretting over the problem that traveling actresses were forced to live in hotels and boarding houses along with traveling salesmen.
 This circumstance forced them to experience much-unwanted attention and made being an actress a difficult occupation for respectable women.
 Lydia promptly got off the trolley and formed an organization raising funds to create in 1907 a boarding home to provide safe, respectable, inexpensive lodgings for actresses in traveling shows, playing in Philadelphia.
 It was named after Charlotte Cushman, the first internationally famous American actress, and located at 1010 Spruce Street.
-Charlotte Cushman had no connection with the club, but her fame can be appreciated from the fact that in 1874 after her final performance, 15,000 people were reported to have serenaded her outside of New York's Fifth Avenue Hotel.
-The Ninth Regimental Band played, while fireworks illuminated Madison Square.
-Ms. Cushman died in 1876.

-Another major donor to the club was a Mr. Peterson, otherwise unidentified, who gave them $50,000.
-Further funds were raised at five annual teas.
-In 1925, Philadelphia was a major center for the film industry, and much Charlotte Cushman Club early history relates to movie associations.
-Much of the early endowment was unfortunately lost in the 1929 stock market crash, however, and the club continued only a subdued presence for a number of years.
-By 1999, it was clear that the original purpose was not really needed, and the club was disbanded.
+By 1999, it was clear the original purpose was not really needed, and the club was disbanded.
 Its possessions, including the last of several clubhouses, the collections, and a rather valuable library, were sold off, and most of its other belongings were donated to the Franklin Inn Club.
-The club began a new existence as the Charlotte Cushman Foundation, first endowing the Charlotte Cushman Board Room and Exhibit, at the University of the Arts, and then in 2001 began making grants to local nonprofit theatre groups.
+The club began a new existence as the Charlotte Cushman Foundation, first endowing the Charlotte Cushman Board Room and Exhibit at the University of the Arts, and then in 2001 began making other grants to local nonprofit theatre groups.
 At present, the Foundation dispenses an income of about $45,000 yearly among 43 non-profit theatrical societies which continue in Philadelphia.
-Present dominant activity is to select the Leading Actress in a Play, as part of the annual Barrymore Awards.
+The present dominant activity is to select the Leading Actress in a Play, as part of the annual Barrymore Awards.
 The rise of the club reflected the vibrant downtown social life of Philadelphia at a time when almost all Philadelphians were residents of the center city.
 And its decline parallels the loss of civic-minded center city residents following the spread of household automobiles and the continuing wreckage of traditional civic feeling following the 1929 crash.

 The Foundations's website is www.charlottecushmanfoundation.org, and its email address is CharlotteCushmanFoundation@gmail.com

 Originally published: Friday, March 19, 2010; most-recently modified: Friday, November 06, 2020